DavidVujic/python-polylith/README.md

 #### Microservices and apps :thumbsup:
 The main use case is to support having one or more microservices (or apps) in a Monorepo, and share code between the services.

-#### Libraries?
+#### Libraries
-Polylith for Python isn't mainly for building libraries published to PyPI, even if it is supported.
+Polylith for Python has support for building libraries to be published at PyPI, even if it isn't the main use case.
-Consider that the code in one library will share the same top namespace with other libraries that are built from the same Polylith Monorepo.
-This will likely be a problem when _more than one_ of your libraries would be installed into the same virtual environment.

-There is [solution](https://github.com/DavidVujic/poetry-multiproject-plugin#usage-for-libraries) avaiable for this. :smiley:
+More details about how to package libraries in the docs about [Packaging & deploying](https://davidvujic.github.io/python-polylith-docs/deployment/#packaging-a-library).

 ## :sparkles: Examples :sparkles:
 Have a look at the [Python Polylith Examples](https://github.com/DavidVujic/python-polylith-example) repository.